 What Are Kids’ Golf Lessons Like?

 To be age-appropriate and fit in with lower attention spans, golf lessons for kids are often shorter than adult classes.
 A skilled golf instructor will make learning interesting by using games and other engaging approaches to teach the fundamentals.
-The teacher will ensure that a young golfer has the appropriate equipment for their skill level and stature.
+The teacher will ensure that young golfer has the appropriate equipment for their skill level and stature.
 Lessons can be scheduled for one-on-one or small-group teaching.
 The golf teachers for children are supportive, and the fundamentals of golf are taught in a fun and enjoyable manner.

 Kid’s Golf Lessons at Colonial Golf & Tennis Club